PShlyundin/ldap_shell/README.md

 ```
 ### Functionality
 ```
+Get Info
+    dump - Dumps the domain.
+    search query [attributes,] - Search users and groups by name, distinguishedName and sAMAccountName. get_user_groups user - Retrieves all groups this user is a member of. get_group_users group - Retrieves all members of a group. get_laps_password computer - Retrieves the LAPS passwords associated with a given computer (sAMAccountName). get_maq user - Get ms-DS-MachineAccountQuota for current user.
+Abuse ACL
+    add_user_to_group user group - Adds a user to a group. del_user_from_group user group - Delete a user from a group. change_password user [password] - Attempt to change a given user's password.
+Requires LDAPS. set_rbcd target grantee - Grant the grantee (sAMAccountName) the ability to perform RBCD to the target (sAMAccountName). clear_rbcd target - Clear the resource based constrained delegation configuration information. set_dcsync user - If you have write access to the domain object, assign the DS-Replication right to the selected user. del_dcsync user - Delete DS-Replication right to the selected user. set_genericall target grantee - Grant full control of a given target object (sAMAccountName) to the grantee (sAMAccountName). set_owner target grantee - Abuse WriteOwner privilege. dacl_modify - Modify ACE (add/del).
+Usage: target, grantee, add/del and mask name or ObjectType for ACE modified. set_dontreqpreauth user true/false - Set the don't require pre-authentication flag to true or false. get_ntlm user - Shadow Credentials method to abuse GenericAll, GenericWrite and AllExtendedRights privilege write_gpo_dacl user gpoSID - Write a full control ACE to the gpo for the given user.
+The gpoSID must be entered surrounding by {}.
+Misc
     add_computer computer [password] - Adds a new computer to the domain with the specified password.
-Requires LDAPS. add_user new_user [parent] - Creates a new user. add_user_to_group user group - Adds a user to a group. del_user_from_group user group - Delete a user from a group. change_password user [password] - Attempt to change a given user's password.
-Requires LDAPS. clear_rbcd target - Clear the resource based constrained delegation configuration information. disable_account user - Disable the user's account. enable_account user - Enable the user's account. dump - Dumps the domain. search query [attributes,] - Search users and groups by name, distinguishedName and sAMAccountName. set_dcsync user - If you have write access to the domain object, assign the DS-Replication right to the selected user. del_dcsync user - Delete DS-Replication right to the selected user. get_user_groups user - Retrieves all groups this user is a member of. get_group_users group - Retrieves all members of a group. get_laps_password computer - Retrieves the LAPS passwords associated with a given computer (sAMAccountName). set_genericall target grantee - Grant full control of a given target object (sAMAccountName) to the grantee (sAMAccountName). set_owner target grantee - Abuse WriteOwner privilege. dacl_modify - Modify ACE (add/del).
-Usage: target, grantee, add/del and mask name or ObjectType for ACE modified. set_dontreqpreauth user true/false - Set the don't require pre-authentication flag to true or false. set_rbcd target grantee - Grant the grantee (sAMAccountName) the ability to perform RBCD to the target (sAMAccountName). write_gpo_dacl user gpoSID - Write a full control ACE to the gpo for the given user.
-The gpoSID must be entered surrounding by {}. get_maq user - Get ms-DS-MachineAccountQuota for current user. exit - Terminates this session.
+Requires LDAPS. del_computer computer - Remove a new computer from the domain. add_user new_user [parent] - Creates a new user. disable_account user - Disable the user's account. enable_account user - Enable the user's account. exit - Terminates this session.
 ```
 ## TODO